 Many people feel shooting pains, in their backs and radiating through their buttocks, legs, and even feet.
 Upper back pain is less common, but it can cause similar stabbing pains in the shoulders and arms.

 Some people, especially those with a pinched nerve, experience tingling sensations or numbness in their legs and feet.

-If you’ve injured your back because of a fall or you’ve experienced a heavy blow to your back, schedule an appointment to see a Heilman Center experienced pain specialist for a back pain evaluation as soon as possible.
+If you’ve injured your back because of a fall or you’ve experienced a heavy blow to your back, schedule an appointment to see a Heilman Center experienced Pain Specialist for a back pain evaluation as soon as possible.

 If you have problems controlling your bladder or bowels following a back injury or after experiencing back pain, go to the nearest emergency room.
-These symptoms indicate potentially serious problems, and they need immediate attention.
+These symptoms indicate potentially serious problems, and need immediate attention.

 Causes of Back Pain